bnb-chain/bnb-chain.github.io/docs/cross-chain-transfer.md

 ### Mint

-If both the BEP20 token and bep2 token are mintable, then token owners can still mint their tokens even after token binding.
-Besides, token owners need to ensure the total supply and the locked amount on both chains are still matched, otherwise, users might can’t transfer their tokens to another chain.
+If both the BEP20 token and BEP2 token are mintable, then token owners can still mint their tokens even after token binding.
+Besides, token owners need to ensure the total supply and the locked amount on both chains are still matched.
+Otherwise, users might can’t transfer their tokens to another chain.

 #### Mint token on BC